MayaTheShy/Starworld/docs/IMPLEMENTATION_COMPLETE.md

 - Applies transforms and dimensions correctly ✅
 - Captures color and texture data for future use ✅

 While color tinting and texture application are not yet functional (due to asteroids API limitations), the infrastructure is in place and these features can be added when the API is extended.
+Texture download and caching is fully implemented and ready for use when the API is available.

 The implementation is production-ready for rendering Overte worlds in StardustXR, with all necessary error handling, logging, and fallback mechanisms in place.
+See [ENTITY_TROUBLESHOOTING.md](ENTITY_TROUBLESHOOTING.md) for debug flags and troubleshooting steps.

 ### Connection Persistence Fix (Nov 10, 2025)